UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Oncor and CenterPoint delivery charges differ due to regional weather-related costs, and your utility provider is determined by your zip code.

-If you have moved to North Texas from Houston, you might notice a difference in your delivery charges.
-Texas is divided into several TDU service areas, with Oncor and CenterPoint Energy being the two largest.
-Generally, Oncor (serving Dallas, Fort Worth, and parts of West Texas) and CenterPoint (serving the greater Houston area) have comparable rates, but they are rarely identical.
+If you have moved to North Texas from Houston, you might notice an immediate difference in your delivery charges.
+Texas is divided into several regional TDU service areas, with Oncor and CenterPoint Energy standing as the two largest.
+Generally, Oncor (serving Dallas, Fort Worth, and parts of West Texas) and CenterPoint (serving the greater Houston area) feature comparable rate structures, but they are rarely identical.

 FeatureOncor (North Texas)CenterPoint (Houston)